kazhala/InquirerPy/docs/pages/prompts/expand.md

 {ref}`pages/prompts/list:keybindings`
 ```

-In addition to the keybindings mentioned {ref}`here <pages/prompts/list:keybindings>`, keybindings are created for all the
+In addition to the keybindings mentioned in {ref}`select prompt <pages/prompts/list:keybindings>`, keybindings are created for all the
 `key` specified for each choice which you can use to jump the target choice.

 ## Multiple Selection